The Cane Corso Trainers -

 The Cane Corso is docile, loving, and affectionate with his owner and family.
 He warms up to friends who visit often.
 However, he is a fierce protector of his property and family.
 He is intelligent and willing to please, so can be easily trained.
 Socialization and training need to begin when he is young and continue through at least his first two years.

 Extremely loyal, this dog knows instinctively when to become terrifying, defensive and protective.
-He has an even temperament and is very gentle with children.
+The Cane Corso has an even temperament and is very gentle with children.

 They are not normally barkers but will bark to alert their owners of a strange situation.